s-Habeeb/myapplication-demo-/README.md

 # myapplication-demo-
-This is my first repository
-i am super man
-and i also a great coder
+This is my first repository, and i am a great coder